 Rebecca Peevy - Executive Director

 Rebecca is the Executive Director of The Children's Advocacy Center and has been with CAC since 2005.
-During her time with CAC, Rebecca has served as the primary Forensic Interviewer and Program Director before becoming the Executive Director.
-Prior to joining the CAC staff, Rebecca worked as a Child Protective Services Investigator for the State of Oklahoma for over 3 years.
-Rebecca is currently a Master's Candidate in Psychology at Texas A&M Commerce and holds a Bachelor's in Criminal Justice from Southeastern Oklahoma State University.
-She is a fellow member of the Professional Society of Forensic Interviewers, is a member of the American Professional Society on the Abuse of Children, and was in the Leadership Lamar County Class of 2006-2007.
-She has conducted over 1500 child forensic interviews during her work at the CAC and has completed over 900 training hours in the field of child abuse and forensic interviewing and victim services.
+During her time with CAC, Rebecca has served as the Forensic Interviewer and Program Director before becoming the Executive Director in 2012.
+Prior to joining the CAC family, Rebecca worked as a Child Protective Services Investigator for the State of Oklahoma for 3 years.
+Rebecca holds a master's degree in Psychology from Texas A&M Commerce and a bachelor's in Criminal Justice from Southeastern Oklahoma State University.
+She is a member of the American Professional Society on the Abuse of Children, and was in the Leadership Lamar County Class of 2006-2007.
+She has conducted over 2,000 child forensic interviews and has completed over 1,000 training hours in the field of child abuse and forensic interviewing and victim services.

 Jaci Shovan- Family Advocate/Intake Coordinator

 Jaci serves as a liaison between the Center, multi-disciplinary team members, the victim, and non-offending family members.
 Her duties include making appropriate referrals for needed services to the victims and family members, provide information and assistance regarding Crime Victims Compensation, conduct follow ups with clients, and provide support at all stages of involvement with the CAC.
 Jaci also facilitates intake coordination and provides community awareness through presentations, trainings, and education activities.
 Prior to joining the CAC family, Jaci worked at Paris Junior College for 10 years as an Educational Advisor for a federal TRIO program.
 Jaci holds a Bachelor’s in Criminal Justice from Texas A&M University Commerce.